aws/rolesanywhere-credential-helper/README.md

 ### read-certificate-data

 Reads a certificate that is on disk.
-Either the path to the certificate on disk is provided with the `--certificate` parameter, or the `--cert-selector` flag is provided to select a certificate within an OS certificate store or PKCS#11 module.
+Either the path to the certificate on disk is provided with the `--certificate` parameter, or the `--cert-selector` flag is provided to select a certificate within an OS certificate store.
 Further details about the flag are provided below.

 #### cert-selector flag

 If you use Windows or MacOS, the credential helper also supports leveraging private keys and certificates that are in their OS-specific secure stores.
 In Windows, both CNG and Cryptography are supported, while on MacOS, Keychain Access is supported.
 Through the `--cert-selector` flag, it is possible to specify which certificate (and associated private key) to use in calling `CreateSession`.
 The credential helper will then delegate signing operations to the keys within those secure stores, without those keys ever having to leave those stores.
-It is important to note that on Windows, only the user's "MY" certificate store will be searched by the credential helper, while for MacOS, those Keychains on the search list will be searched.
+It is important to note that on Windows, only the user's "MY" certificate store will be searched by the credential helper, while for MacOS, Keychains on the search list will be searched.

 The `--cert-selector` flag allows one to search for a specific certificate (and associated private key) through the certificate Subject, Issuer, and Serial Number.
 The corresponding keys are `x509Subject`, `x509Issuer`, and `x509Serial`, respectively.
 These keys can be specified either through a JSON file format or through the command line.
 An example of both approaches can be found below.